Need Help Choosing The Right Fuels?

 There isn’t a fixed fine, but if you’re found using it illegally, the HMRC will charge you for the restoration of your vehicle’s system to clean your tank and filters to remove the marker dye.
 You will be charged a fee for its removal.
 Your car can be detained, or you can even be back charged for the difference in cost between red diesel and road diesel over the time you’ve been using it.

 When the temperature drops, diesel fuel gelling can occur as it contains wax paraffins which usually improve fuel lubrication and viscosity.
 When it gets too cold, paraffin wax thickens and turns cloudy which can eventually clog filters and cause the fuel to no longer flow, rending your fuel inoperable.
-Learn more about red diesel and seasonality in our article.
+Learn more about diesel and seasonality in our guide.

 No, it is unlawful to transport two diesel cisterns that are equally able to be joined to the diesel engine.